Otto von Gierke: Career

 In 1841 Otto Friedrich Gierke was born in Stettin (Szczecin), Pomerania, as the son of a Prussian civil servant.
 He was ennobled with a hereditary title on his 70th birthday in 1911, becoming Otto von Gierke at the climax of his long academic career.
-The young Gierke studied at universities in Heidelberg and Berlin.
-In Berlin he was taught by Georg Beseler, a jurist and member of the Prussian House of Lords.
-Beseler was a renown expert on German law and Gierke received his doctorate for a thesis on the obligations arising from medieval fiefdom (Lebensschulden).
+The young Gierke studied at the universities of Heidelberg and Berlin.
+In Berlin, he was taught by Georg Beseler, a jurist and member of the Prussian House of Lords.
+Beseler was an expert on German law and Gierke received his doctorate for a thesis on the obligations arising from medieval fiefdom (Lebensschulden).

 After serving in the 1866 Austro-Prussian War as a lieutenant, Gierke returned to Berlin to pursue an academic career.
 In 1868 he published his professorial dissertation on the legal history of the German cooperative (Rechtsgeschichte der deutschen Genossenschaft).
 Gierke argued that the cooperative was at the center of German communal order since ancient times and that the Germanic sense of justice set Germanic law apart from Roman law.
 Gierke established his reputation as foremost academic expert on Germanic jurisprudence in 1868, when he published the first volume of The German Law of Associations (Das Deutsche Genossenschaftsrecht).
 Gierke was encouraged to publish at the insistence of Theodor Mommsen.
 Gierke worked as a private lecturer in Berlin and served in the 1870 Franco-Prussian War.
 He was appointed as adjunct professor in 1871 after returning from military service.
 The second volume of The German Law of Associations (Das Deutsche Genossenschaftsrecht) was published in 1873, a third volume was published in 1881, the fourth and final volume was published in 1913.

 Gierke had a distinguished academic career.
-In 1872 the German University of Breslau appointed him as regular professor.
+In 1872, the University of Breslau appointed him as a regular professor.
 While serving as acting rector, Gierke became prominent in academic circles for his research on Johannes Althusius.
 In his publications, Gierke asserted that Althusius' theory of the state as a social organism based on associations amounted to a native German tradition of social contract and sovereignty.
 From 1884 until 1887 he held a professorship at Heidelberg University and he served as professor at the prestigious Friedrich Wilhelm University in Berlin from 1887 until his death in 1921.